malerba423/transition-git-demo/README.md

    > it will download the code and by default it will be saved to the `/Documents/Github/transition-website-test` directory

 3. install git and git-ftp.
-You can use all the defaults when installing Git.
+You can use all the defaults when installing git and git-ftp.

    > see instructions here:<br/> https://github.com/git-ftp/git-ftp/blob/master/INSTALL.md